dgasaway/genpl/README.rst

 parent folder, e.g., in the example above, folder '2112' would contain a playlist named '2112.m3u8'.
-Use the ``--parent`` argument to create the playlists one folder higher, instead; e.g., in the example above the folder 'Rush' would contain a playlist for for each release, rather than a playlist in each subfolder.
+Use the ``--parent`` argument to create the playlists one folder higher, instead; e.g., in the example above the folder 'Rush' would contain a playlist for each release, rather than a playlist in each subfolder.
 A fixed playlist filename can be provided to the ``--filename`` argument; however, in ``--parent`` mode, the filename only applies to the playlist created in the root.
 Other playlist types than 'm3u8' are available through the ``--type`` argument.

 By default, ``genpl`` will use the path conventions for the platform where it is run (for example '/' path separators on Linux vs. '\\' path separators on Windows).
-In cases where the files may be moved from one platform, it may be useful to force a certain convention with ``--posix`` or ``--windows``.
-Note, however, that the author's experience suggests that POSIX contentions work with most platforms and software, including Windows; your milage may vary.
+In cases where the files may be moved to another platform, it may be useful to force a certain convention with ``--posix`` or ``--windows``.
+Note, however, that the author's experience suggests that POSIX conventions work with most platforms and software, including Windows; your milage may vary.

 By default, ``genpl`` creates playlists using paths relative to the playlist